Caste War of Yucatán

-The Caste War of Yucatán or ba'atabil kichkelem Yúum (1847–1915) began with the revolt of indigenous Maya people of the Yucatán Peninsula against Hispanic populations, called Yucatecos.
-The latter had held political and economic control of the region after the Spanish colonization of Yucatán and the submission of the Maya people in the late 16th century.
+The Caste War of Yucatán or ba'atabil kichkelem Yúum (1847–1915) began with the revolt of Indigenous Maya people of the Yucatán Peninsula against Hispanic populations, called Yucatecos.
+The latter had held political and economic control of the region after the Spanish conquest of Yucatán and subjugation of the Maya people in the late 16th century.
 It was one of the most successful modern Native American revolts.
 A lengthy war ensued between the Yucateco forces based in the northwest of the Yucatán and the independent Maya in the southeast.

 The Caste War took place within the economic and political context of late colonial and post-independence Yucatán.
 By the end of the eighteenth century, Yucatán's population had expanded considerably, and white and mestizo Mexicans migrated to rural towns.
 Economic opportunities, primarily in the production of henequen and sugar cane, attracted investment and encroachment onto indigenous customary lands in the south and east of the peninsula.
 Shortly after the Mexican War of Independence in 1821, the Yucatecan congress passed a series of laws that facilitated and encouraged this process.
 By the 1840s, land alienation had increased precipitously, forcing much of the Maya peasantry to work as indebted laborers on large estates (haciendas).
 This had a dramatic effect on the Maya and precipitated the war.

 In the 1850s, the United Kingdom recognized the Maya state because of the value of its trade with British Honduras (present-day Belize) and provided arms to the rebels at the beginning of the insurgency.
 By 1867, the Maya occupied parts of the western part of the Yucatán, including the District of Petén, where the Xloschá and Macanché tribes allied with them.
-Growing investment in Mexico resulted in a change in United Kingdom policy.
+During this time, another group of Maya people fleeing the Caste War migrated west into British Honduras and northeast into Petén.
+From roughly 1850 to 1880, a clear border between Petén and British Honduras had not yet been established, allowing these migrants to build settlements and move across the frontier freely.
+Growing investment in Mexico resulted in a change in the United Kingdom policy.
+In the late 19th century, the expansion of commercial logging in British Honduras brought companies such as the Belize Estate and produce company in contact with those Mayan communities living in the frontier settlements established by migrants from the war.
 In 1893, London signed a new treaty with the Mexican government, recognizing its control of all of the Yucatán, formalizing the border with British Honduras, and closing the British colony to trade with Chan Santa Cruz, the capital of the Maya.
+Even after the border was officially established, Maya groups living along the western border of British Honduras and the northeastern border of Petén often ignored it, continuing to travel across the frontier to exchange goods and sometimes work legally in both territories.
+For these groups, the border remained porous in everyday life.